 More Information for Medical Malpractice Victims

-For individuals who are victims of medical malpractice in Maryland, vist our main malpractice page.
-Another good place for information is our frequently asked medical negligence questions.
-This section provides details as to the nuances of health care negligence claims We also explain our seven steps to brining a malpractice case from the moment you hire us, and provide information on the potential money value of your medical malpractice claim.
+This section provides details as to the nuances of healthcare negligence claims.
+We also explain our seven steps to bringing a malpractice case from the moment you hire us and provide information on the potential value of your medical malpractice claim.

 Types of Claims Our Malpractice Lawyers Handle in Maryland

-- Hospital malpractice in the emergency room or after admission, surgical errors such as cutting or severing organs, nerves, ducts (often during gallbladder surgery), vessels or bowels, anesthesia mistakes, misuse of robotic surgical system (da Vinci) and infections.
+- Hospital malpractice in the emergency room or after admission, surgical errors such as cutting or severing organs, nerves, ducts (often during gallbladder surgery), vessels or bowels, anesthesia mistakes, and infections.

 Free Maryland Malpractice Claim Consultation